What Attorney-Client Privilege Means in Kentucky

 The privilege begins, or “attaches,” once a defendant is represented by an attorney.
 This is usually when someone requests an attorney during a police interrogation.
 Invoking one’s right to council prevents the government from continuing to speak with a defendant.

-The actual talks between an attorney and their client become privileged once a relationship has been formed.
+The actual talks between an attorney and their client become privileged communications once a relationship has been formed.
 This relationship is from the perspective of the client.
-So if a defendant thinks this privilege is in place, it is in place.
-If possible when hiring an attorney, be certain to get this relationship, and this privilege, in writing before speaking freely.
+So, if a defendant thinks this privilege is in place, it is in place.
+If possible, when hiring an attorney, be certain to get this relationship, and this privilege, in writing before speaking freely.

 Unfortunately, this confidentiality is not absolute.
 As a general rule, make sure that the conversation is in a secluded space and only between the defendant and the attorney.
 While one may want family or friends to hear what is happening or to help in this stressful time, this can break the confidential nature of the conversation and deny any attempt to invoke this privilege.